 The conclusion is obvious – it is necessary to train employees to perform proper CPR.
 Training is not only important for their skills.
 It is also important for their willingness to help.

-Getting a proper CPR training boosts confidence to help somebody in need.
-It also greatly increases chances for the positive outcome.
+Getting proper CPR training boosts confidence to help somebody in need.
+It also greatly increases the chances of a positive outcome.